unchartedsoftware/aperture-tiles/docs/src/readme.md

 * [Tour](tour/): Take our tour to learn more about Aperture Tiles.
 * [Documentation](docs/development/getting-started/quick-start/): Learn how to install, implement and test your Aperture Tiles applications.
-	* [Quick Start](docs/development/getting-started/quick-start/): Our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
+	* [Quick Start](docs/development/getting-started/quick-start/): Our Julia dataset provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
 * [Live Examples](demos/): See our demos page to see live examples of the capabilities of Aperture Tiles.
 * [Download](download/): For details on downloading pre-packaged versions or acquiring the Aperture Tiles source code visit our download page.